lexinamer/tiyraleigh/notes/typehelp.md

-Marty- this is so you can hopefully get quicker at using the computer over the weekend :)
+Hi All- this is so you can hopefully get quicker at using the computer over the weekend :)

 **Practicing Typing**
 1. Open a blank Atom file and write the following sequences 20 times